Skip to the main content.

 • Chemical burns

-Airbags, such as side airbags, significantly lessen the chance of injury during side-impact collisions by protecting critical body areas.
+Airbags, such as side airbags, significantly lessen the chance of external and internal injuries during side-impact collisions by protecting critical body areas.

 While the benefits of airbags are numerous, their advantages can be further categorized based on their type.
 Frontal airbags and side airbags, for instance, offer unique benefits that significantly improve occupant safety during vehicle crashes.